DixitPatel/Distributed_Stack/README.md

   - Client side :
     - Clients follow a protocol to change state machine through the leader.
     - Issues a unique id for each request and retries in case it doesn't receive a response from leader.
-    - In-case the leader failed after itexecuted/committed the command and before sending the client a response, it will not re-run the command.
+    - In-case the leader failed after it executed/committed the command and before sending the client a response, it will not re-run the command.
 Instead will check for unique id in the client request and return result immediately if it exists inside it's local log.

 ## Running the application.
-  - You can use the following commands to understand the behaviour of the algorithm under differnt situations.
+You can use the following commands to understand the behaviour of the algorithm under different situations.
-  - A pre-req is to have Go and goreman () installed.

   - Compile :
     - run : go build